inside.ewu.edu

 Pre-requisites: PSYC 510.

-This course is the third in the series of professional school psychology and focuses on professional practice and ethical issues in the field.
-Best practices in school psychology and considerations of NASP, AERA and APA ethical guidelines and codes of conduct will be covered.
-The course includes pre-practicum observations in applied settings.
+Third course in the series of professional school psychology and focuses on professional practice and ethical issues in the field.
+Best practices in school psychology and considerations of NASP, AERA, and APA ethical guidelines and codes of conduct are covered.
+Includes pre-practicum observations in applied settings.

 PSYC 513.
 FAMILY, SCHOOL, AND COMMUNITY COLLABORATION: DEVELOPMENT AND TRANSITION.
 4 Credits.